ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_schemas/+generated__Age.md

     <td></td>
     <td></td>
     <td>The age of the subject (e.g. individual at the onset of a phenotype),
 as Ontology_class.
+An example ontology here is HsapDv (Human Developmental Stages).
-Corresponding to the use of "age of onset" in HPO.
+This does not exactly correspond to the use of "age of onset" in HPO, since this specifically codes the "onset" of a phenotype, not just any age as a timepoint.
+So when coding onset, implementations may choose to either use an "age of onset" ontology or an "Age" class.
 </td>
   </tr>
   <tr>